 The human rights, sanctions and export controls space is very active and changes are made frequently.
 This publication is current as of January 22, 2021.

-The UK government has confirmed it is reviewing product export controls on goods entering the UK from Xinjiang, while the Canadian government has indicated it will seek to impose a number of regulatory measures prohibiting goods entering and leaving Canada where their supply chain involves forced labour in Xinjiang.
+The UK Government has confirmed it is reviewing product export controls on goods entering the UK from Xinjiang, while the Canadian Government has indicated it will seek to impose a number of regulatory measures prohibiting goods entering and leaving Canada where their supply chain involves forced labor in Xinjiang.